 As may quickly be confirmed by looking at the digitized versions of the 200+ H. Enida Olive images in the possession of the University of Alberta, the majority of the postcards exhibited one of two rather distinctive colour palettes — either entirely sepia toned or sepia toned with an added blue sky, often with impressive-looking cumulus clouds as an extra touch.
 Some cards, such as “Hudson Bay Boat wooding up at Tar Island.
 Peace River” (Figure 5) have a coloured (rather than sepia) foreground.
 The image in Figure 6, “View on the Peace River” appears to have been taken just a few minutes prior to the image in Figure 5, but in this example is most attractively rendered entirely in sepia tones.

 That the postcards were produced in 1912 is evidenced by the fact that Edmonton’s High Level Bridge, which opened on June 2, 1913, is shown only in the early stages of construction (Figure 7), except (tellingly) in a few cards (e.g. Peel 6904, 6913 and 6918) that rely on an artist’s rendering to provide a “completed” view.
 The Alberta Legislature in Edmonton, also completed in 1913, is similarly shown by H. Enida Olive Co. as a drawing only.
-There is nothing in the H. Enida Olive postcards in the Peel collection, or that are known to the author from any other source, that is clearly inconsistent with the hypothesis that they were all published in the year 1912 from photos taken in 1911 or 1912, with the possible exception of a minority of postcards that were produced using stock images.
+There is nothing in the H. Enida Olive postcards in the Peel collection, or that are known to the author from any other source, that is clearly inconsistent with the hypothesis that they were all published in the year 1912 from photos taken in 1911 or 1912, with the possible exception of the Athabasca cards (as noted above) and a minority of postcards that may have been produced using stock images.
+One card, no. 23, depicts a “motor chemical squad car” of the Calgary Fire Department and is credited on the image to Progress Photo.
+Co.

 Please note that the information in this post is provisional and subject to revision as this company’s history is researched further.